wangbertha/wangbertha/README.md

 A little about me...

-- ⚙ I have a background in mechanical engineering and management
+- ⚙ I first started my career with 5 years in mechanical engineering and management
-- 💡 My love for logic problems and user experience forayed into my first interests in software engineering and web development
+- 💡 This past year, I took a gap year and explored software engineering and web development.
+I've always loved math, dating as far back as high school math competitions.
+This exploration reignited the part of me that loves and missed solving logic problems
-- 🌱 I started my software engineering journey through self-learning: building independent projects and studying online resources, including an introduction to computer science college course, algorithms & data structures, and [The Odin Project](https://www.theodinproject.com/)
+- 🌱 I decided to pivot my career and pursue my passion for coding, building independent projects and studying online resources, including algorithms & data structures, web development tutorials, and software engineering forums
-- 👩‍🎓 I’m a recent graduate of Fullstack Academy's web development immersive program
+- 👩‍🎓 I sought formal instruction and recently graduated from Fullstack Academy's web development immersive program
 - 🌎 Outside of class, I have had the opportunity to contribute to open-source and nonprofit projects
 - 💻 I'm looking for opportunities to build and maintain software solutions
 - ❤ I am enamored by the power of coding and the beauty of logical, clean code!